 Output

-Quickly confirms that an API response changed only in the count field and data array — a single new record was added.
-No other fields were touched.
+Confirms the API response changed only in count and one new data element—no other fields were touched.

 Debug a config file change